gratipay/finances/README.md

 There is a directory for each fiscal year, named `FYNNNN`.
 Inside are three kinds of files:

- - `FYNNNN.dat`&mdash;the opening and closing transactions for the year
+ - `FYNNNN.dat`&mdash;the opening and closing transactions for the fiscal year
  - `NNNN-MM.dat`&mdash;a month's worth of transactions
- - `declarations.dat`&mdash;the list of accounts in use during the year
+ - `declarations.dat`&mdash;the list of accounts in use during the fiscal year

 Our scripts and helpers are in the `bin/` directory.